 When should I add a co-signer to my home loan?

-When you want to buy a home but suspect you may not qualify for the loan by yourself, consider adding a co-signer to your mortgage.
+Adding a co-signer to your home loan can be beneficial in certain situations.
+Consider adding a mortgage co-signer when you want to buy a home but suspect you may not qualify for the loan by yourself.
+Here are a few scenarios:

 Who can be a mortgage co-signer?

 For a conventional mortgage, co-signers need a social security number.
-In addition, the co-signer must be a U.S. citizen, a lawful permanent resident, or a legal non-permanent resident.
-Your co-signer doesn't need to be a relative, but they should live in the U.S.
+In addition, the co-signer must be a U.S. citizen, a lawful permanent resident, or a non-permanent resident.
+Your co-signer doesn't need to be a relative, but they should live in the U.S. Finally, the co-signers credit score must be 620 or higher.

 Is there a downside to having a co-signer on my mortgage?